oxygene76/medasdigital-2/README.md

- # Welcome to MedasDigital 2.0: Building the Future of Decentralized Finance and Digital Ownership
+# Welcome to MedasDigital 2.0: Building the Future of Digital Ownership

-MedasDigital 2.0 is an innovative blockchain project built on the Cosmos SDK, designed to empower users with a decentralized platform for finance, asset creation, and ownership.
+MedasDigital 2.0 is an innovative blockchain project built on the Cosmos SDK, designed to empower users with a decentralized platform for asset creation and ownership.
 With a focus on security, flexibility, and ease of use, MedasDigital 2.0 is set to redefine how individuals and businesses engage with blockchain technology.

 ## Key Features of MedasDigital 2.0